Dharamvir Bharati: Journalism (Mumbai)

 In 1960 he was appointed as chief-editor of the popular Hindi weekly magazine Dharmayug by the Times Group and moved to Bombay.
 He remained the editor of Dharmayug till 1987.
 During this long phase the magazine became the most popular Hindi weekly of the country and reached new heights in Hindi journalism.
 As a field reporter, Bharati personally covered the Indo-Pak war that resulted in the liberation of Bangladesh.

 Personal life

-Dr Bharati married in 1954 and later divorced Kanta Bharati with whom he had a daughter: Parmita.
-A few years later he remarried and had a son Kinshuk Bharati and a daughter Pragya Bharati with Pushpa Bharati.
+In 1954, Bharati married Kanta Bharati, with whom he had a daughter.
+He later married Pushpa Bharati; the couple had two children Kinshuk(son) & Pragya(Daughter).

-Dr. Bharati developed heart ailments and died after a brief illness in 1997.
+Bharati developed heart ailments and died after a brief illness in 1997.